 To do it correctly, however, you’ll need to conduct an SEO competitor analysis that’s as slick as Brad Pitt in Ocean's Eleven (excuse my old references, the lockdown has me rewatching the classics).

 Let’s pump the breaks here for a second while we cover a few basics…

 If you can’t answer this question, don’t worry - you’re not alone.
 A shocking 45% of entrepreneurs don’t even know what SEO means.

-Born in 1991, SEO centers around performing tasks that optimize your website and lead to a higher ranking in search engine results.
+Born in 1991, SEO centres around performing tasks that optimise your website and lead to a higher ranking in search engine results.
 SEO tasks can range from basic protocols that everyone can implement to highly complex and technical practices that require the help of qualified professionals.

 Performing SEO tasks successfully means that you will be able to meet the requirements of search engines like Google, who use over 200 ranking factors - many of which are secret - um, rude!
 We’re not going to try and list them all right now, that would be a total waste of your precious time and, besides, SEO principles are always changing.
 Instead, let’s talk about the 3 key areas these ranking factors fall into: